Aliases for RBBP8 Gene

 GeneCards Summary for RBBP8 Gene

-RBBP8 (Retinoblastoma Binding Protein 8) is a Protein Coding gene.
-Diseases associated with RBBP8 include seckel syndrome 2 and jawad syndrome.
-Among its related pathways are Notch-mediated HES/HEY network and BRCA1 Pathway.
-GO annotations related to this gene include damaged DNA binding and RNA polymerase II transcription corepressor activity.
+RBBP8 (RB Binding Protein 8, Endonuclease) is a Protein Coding gene.
+Diseases associated with RBBP8 include Jawad Syndrome and Seckel Syndrome 2.
+Among its related pathways are DNA Double-Strand Break Repair and Notch-mediated HES/HEY network.
+Gene Ontology (GO) annotations related to this gene include damaged DNA binding.
 An important paralog of this gene is RBBP8NL.

-Endonuclease that cooperates with the MRE11-RAD50-NBN (MRN) complex in processing meiotic and mitotic double-strand breaks (DSBs) by ensuring both resection and intrachromosomal association of the broken ends.
+Endonuclease that cooperates with the MRE11-RAD50-NBN (MRN) complex in DNA-end resection, the first step of double-strand break (DSB) repair through the homologous recombination (HR) pathway.
+HR is restricted to S and G2 phases of the cell cycle and preferentially repairs DSBs resulting from replication fork collapse.
+Key determinant of DSB repair pathway choice, as it commits cells to HR by preventing classical non-homologous end-joining (NHEJ).
 Functions downstream of the MRN complex and ATM, promotes ATR activation and its recruitment to DSBs in the S/G2 phase facilitating the generation of ssDNA.
-Component of the BRCA1-RBBP8 complex that regulates CHEK1 activation and controls cell cycle G2/M checkpoints on DNA damage.
-Promotes microhomology-mediated alternative end joining (A-NHEJ) during class-switch recombination and plays an essential role in chromosomal translocations.
+Component of the BRCA1-RBBP8 complex that regulates CHEK1 activation and controls cell cycle G2/M checkpoints on DNA damage (PubMed:10764811, PubMed:10910365, PubMed:15485915, PubMed:16581787, PubMed:16818604, PubMed:17965729, PubMed:19202191, PubMed:19759395, PubMed:20064462, PubMed:20829486).
+During immunoglobulin heavy chain class-switch recombination, promotes microhomology-mediated alternative end joining (A-NHEJ) and plays an essential role in chromosomal translocations (By similarity).